gatperdut/bg-partner/README.md

 BGPartner is very much in development, specially when it comes to testing under different environments.
 So far, only the Steam version of the games under Ubuntu / Windows 11 are officially supported.

-If you encounter problems or would like to share your suggestions please note them down [here](https://github.com/gatperdut/bg-partner/issues).
+If you encounter problems or would like to share your suggestions please note them down as a Github issue [here](https://github.com/gatperdut/bg-partner/issues).

 ## Development